harinandan123/Clock/README.md

 ## How can I view or visit the site?

 It is very simple.
 Just go to [this](https://harinandan123clock.netlify.app/) website.
-Its hosted on netlify so you dont have to worry about security,privacy etc. If that URL isnt working, you can also visit the site [here](https://harinandan123.github.io/Clock/)
+Its hosted on netlify so you dont have to worry about security,privacy etc.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.